How to Access Property Records in Arkansas

 Plats and Surveys

 Plats and surveys are both types of maps.
-Surveys show the boundaries of the property, whereas plats also show the boundaries of all the neighboring properties.
+Surveys show the property's boundaries, whereas plats also show the boundaries of all the neighboring properties.
 Plats and surveys accompany deeds.

 - Boundary Lines - A survey document will clearly depict the property's boundary lines.